Thomas B. Axley, Jr.

 Senior Consultant / P.E. / Nashville

-Mr. Axley has overseen or performed detailed designs for nearly 100 projects ranging including single zone DX systems, chilled water and associated pumping, swimming pool de-humidification, low pressure steam systems, hot water systems, dedicated outdoor air systems, heating boilers, class 10,000 clean rooms, laboratory facilities, and radiochemical/explosives facilities and primary/secondary/ tertiary confinement systems in a variety of industrial ad laboratory facilities.
+Mr. Axley has overseen or performed detailed designs for nearly 100 projects ranging including single-zone DX systems, chilled water and associated pumping, swimming pool de-humidification, low-pressure steam systems, hot water systems, dedicated outdoor air systems, heating boilers, class 10,000 clean rooms, laboratory facilities, and radiochemical/explosives facilities and primary/secondary/ tertiary confinement systems in a variety of industrial ad laboratory settings.

 Mr. Axley has performed energy surveys for the U.S. Department of Defense and due diligence surveys for commercial lenders.
 He has designed or investigated failures in building sanitary, drains, sewage lift stations/grinder pumps, pneumatic sewage ejectors, potable water and domestic hot water systems.
 He has also investigated failures in asbestos cement piping in underground cooling tower/service water applications.

 This broad, as well as detailed, experience in addition to involvement in the ASME Nuclear Air and Gas Treatment Code (AG-1 Committee) and ASRAE Technical Committees 9.2, 5.8, 5.4, and 5.2 provides Mr. Axley with an in-depth knowledge of nationally recognized codes and standards applicable to HVAC and Industrial Ventilation / Air Conditioning Systems including multiple sections of the ASME Boiler and Pressure Vessel Code, ASME B 31.series piping codes, ASHRAE standards, and NFPA codes.
 In addition, Mr. Axley’s experience includes conformance with OSHA and other pertinent safety standards related to industrial HVAC and ventilation.